-Vanilla is a tropical climbing orchid and the consumer-ready dark brown vanilla as we know it come from the dried and cured fruits (pods) of the orchid Vanilla planifolia.
+Vanilla is a tropical climbing orchid and the consumer-ready dark brown vanilla as we know it comes from the dried and cured fruits (pods) of the orchid Vanilla Planifolia.

-Vanilla Planifolia is the original vanilla plant from Mexico but today it is cultivated in Uganda, Madagascar, Indonesia & Papua New Guinea.
+Vanilla planifolia is the original vanilla plant from Mexico but today it is cultivated in Uganda, Madagascar, Indonesia and Papua New Guinea.

-Vanilla Planifolia (also referred to as Bourbon vanilla) is the most common type of vanilla produced in the world, first used by Aztec people in Mexico to flavour cocoa and it has over 200 compounds, packed with amazing flavour and aroma complexity, and is considered a delicacy among chefs, bakers, and cosmetics industry manufacturers.
+Vanilla planifolia (also referred to as Bourbon vanilla) is the most common type of vanilla produced in the world, first used by Aztec people in Mexico to flavor cocoa and it has over 200 compounds, packed with amazing flavor and aroma complexity, and is considered a delicacy among chefs, bakers, and cosmetics manufacturers.

 Uganda, “the Pearl of Africa”

-Uganda is nicknamed the pearl of Africa, and with good reason, the loamy soil and warm tropical climate make for unique and perfect circumstances to grow the most flavoursome vanilla.
+Uganda is nicknamed the pearl of Africa, and with good reason, the loamy soil and warm tropical climate make for unique and perfect circumstances to grow the most flavorsome vanilla.